|

 LESLIE:

-Scottish surname transferred to unisex forename use, itself from Lesslyn in Aberdeenshire which got its name from Gaelic leas cuilinn,
+Scottish surname transferred to unisex forename use, from the place name Lesslyn in Aberdeenshire which got its name from Gaelic leas cuilinn,

 meaning "garden of hollies."